What Is Resilience?

 How many resilient people do you know?
 And have they made a difference in your life?

-Spookily, we all think we recognise these people.
+Spookily, we all think we recognise these people as the foundation of corporate wellness programs.
 They appear as leaders, heroes, and inspirational figures helping us make sense of adversity.

 Well, that is what I used to believe.